HighnessAtharva/Blog/content/posts/personal/TV Quotes/mindhunter-quotes.md

 >*One’s expansiveness of spirit needn’t be reflected by one’s personal surroundings.*

->*When you go from an abstract idea of murder to the visceral reality, you can no longer be objective.*Only when you feel the pain of those victims and their loved ones can you know the magnitude of the choice that killer made.
-And it's that choice that seals his fate*
+>*When you go from an abstract idea of murder to the visceral reality, you can no longer be objective.
+Only when you feel the pain of those victims and their loved ones can you know the magnitude of the choice that killer made.
+And it's that choice that seals his fate.*

 >*As with everything else in my life, I decided that if we were all going to get through this in one piece, I'd better have a sense of humor.*